UDI Labelling Requirement for Class I Medical Devices

 - UDI-DI (Device Identifier)

-The static part of the marking.
-It uniquely identifies the product model and remains unchanged throughout the product’s lifetime. - UDI-PI (Production Identifier)
+The static part of the identification.
+It uniquely identifies the product model and remains unchanged throughout the product’s lifecycle. - UDI-PI (Production Identifier)

-The dynamic part, containing production-specific information such as:- Batch or serial number
+The dynamic part, which contains production-specific information, such as:- Batch or serial number

-The UDI must be affixed to the product or its packaging in both machine-readable format (e.g., 1D barcode or 2D DataMatrix) and human-readable interpretation.
-These requirements apply to every level of packaging, from individual units to transport packaging.
+The UDI must be affixed to the product or packaging in both machine-readable format (e.g., as a 1D barcode or 2D DataMatrix) and human-readable text (Human Readable Interpretation).
+These requirements apply to each level of packaging, from individual units to transport packaging.
+Shipping containers are not considered a higher packaging level.

 AMPri is prepared

-As a responsible manufacturer and wholesaler, AMPri already fulfills all relevant requirements for MDR-compliant product labeling.
-Our Class I medical devices first placed on the market after May 26, 2025, will nat
+As a responsible manufacturer and wholesaler, AMPri meets all relevant requirements for compliant product labeling of medical devices.